 In 1991, a Danish company, Bodum Holdings, purchased both the Chambord and the La Cafetiere designs from Martin S.A. and the most popular French Press brand, Bodum, was born.

-The standard plunger brewing method required a coarse grind (freshly ground at home is the best way to optimize the flavor).
+The standard French Press brewing method required a coarse grind (freshly ground at home is the best way to optimize the flavor).

 If you prefer an espresso style, you can play around with your grind consistency, and if you grind it fine, but NOT TOO FINE, you can create an espresso style of coffee using the traditional French Press.
 Just be sure the grinds are not so fine as they make it through the mesh.

 Here’s how to do it…

 - Start with fresh beans, grind them coarsely.
 There is room to play with the amount of coffee used in this method, depending on how strong you like it.
 Generally, though, use about 8-9grams per cup.
 Place your ground coffee in the bottom of the carafe.

 - Boil your water and then let it cool about 30 seconds before pouring.

 - Slowly pour water over the grinds, trying to moisten them evenly by pouring in a circular motion.
 POUR ONLY HALFWAY.
 Set your timer for 4 minutes.

 - Allow the brew to sit for 1 minute to allow the coffee to “bloom”